klahrich/chiefhustler/content/posts/sunlight-financial.md

 Solar loans made to finance residential solar systems through Sunlight’s Platform are made exclusively to homeowners.
 Sunlight believes that homeowners generally have better credit characteristics than other consumer groups.
-As of June 30, 2021, the average FICO score of all solar borrowers financed through Sunlight’s Platform is 747.
-Both the generally strong credit profile of solar loan borrowers and attractive risk-adjusted returns on solar loans to capital providers have enabled Sunlight to build a diversified network of capital providers to fund the solar loans facilitated by Sunlight’s Platform.
+As of June 30, 2021, the average FICO score of all solar borrowers financed through Sunlight’s Platform is 747. <span style="background-color: #99FF99;">Both the generally strong credit profile of solar loan borrowers and attractive risk-adjusted returns on solar loans to capital providers have enabled Sunlight to build a diversified network of capital providers to fund the solar loans facilitated by Sunlight’s Platform.</span>

 Loan providers in the residential solar industry compete primarily on process (customer and contractor experience), pricing and products.
 Orange offers contractors robust tools to sell more solar systems and home